LiuLabUB/HMMRATAC/README.md

 Be sure to run HMMRATAC using the executable file, found here: https://github.com/LiuLabUB/HMMRATAC/releases
-The source files are uploaded for users to see how the program works.
-They do not contain the required manifest file needed to actually run.
 For details on HOW to run HMMRATAC, see HMMRATAC_Guide.txt, which contains a thorough runthrough of all parameters, output files and input requirements and troubleshooting.

+If you use HMMRATAC in your research, please cite the following paper:
+Evan D. Tarbell and Tao Liu, "HMMRATAC, a Hidden Markov ModeleR for ATAC-seq", bioRxiv 306621, Pages 1-24, 2018. https://doi.org/10.1101/306621